Skip to Content

 The new policy seemed to come out of nowhere, taking those who did not flip through the handbook by surprise.
 Kennedy students are required to have passing grades in all classes the week before homecoming.
 With the student body learning this only days before the cutoff, kids were left rushing to communicate with teachers and make up missing assignments.

 “I don’t understand why this wasn’t brought up or mentioned long before,” senior Lara Secl said.
 “If students had been given three or four weeks, that would give us plenty of time to correct the grades and speak with our teachers.
 Most of us didn’t even have the chance to ask for alternatives.
 The first time I had heard of this policy was two weeks ago.
-That was a week before I was scheduled to attend a week-long education opportunity, the next week.”
+That was a week before I was scheduled to attend a week-long education opportunity.”

 CRCSD’s new attendance policy prevents students from making up homework assignments or tests from the day of an unexcused absence for credit.
 Students missing one day of class without being called out can result in a zero that leads to a failing grade.